• About

 Cutting a rack of lamb is super easy – just use a large sharp knife and cut along the bone.
 One rack feeds 2-3 people, depending on the size of the rack (usually 8 pieces) or how hungry your guests are.

-raw rack of lamb on boardslicing lamb rack with knife
+raw rack of lamb on board

 Once you have the lamb cut into individual chops, you just firmly press some of the breading into the meat on both sides of the chop.
-You can totally do this ahead of time – allowing the meat to chill in the fridge with the breading acutally helps the breading stick to the meat.
+You can totally do this ahead of time – allowing the meat to chill in the fridge with the breading actually helps the breading stick to the meat.

 breaded lamb gremolata in dish